hfp/libxs/documentation/predict/index.md

 ## Method in One Slide

-Distance-weighted kNN voting plus polynomial fingerprint diagnostics.
+Distance-weighted *k*NN voting plus polynomial fingerprint diagnostics.

 The model returns: